rserratg/TFG-moire-interferometry/README.md

 ### Notes

-The thesis should eventually be publicly available at the [UPCommons](https://upcommons.upc.edu/) website.
+The written report for this thesis is publicly available at the [UPCommons](https://upcommons.upc.edu/handle/2117/352072) website.